fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based on your website’s traffic source by adding automatic UTM tracking.

-## Solving the Missing UTM Tag Problem
+## Solving the Missing UTM Parameter Problem

 It is possible with JavaScript to dynamically add UTM tags when someone visits your website from any external source.
 By adding the missing UTM tags, you can easily create a report comparing one source to another and be confident you are capturing all the traffic.
 Google Analytics does a good job of filling in missing sources, but other analytics tools rely heavily on populated UTM tags.